CultivateHQ/cultivateHQ.com/source/posts/2015-10-18-phoenix-elm-6.md

     Phew!
 The upshot of this is that, when the `update` function is called with the Toggle Action and a seat, it will return a new List with the given seat's occupied boolean flipped.

+## Introducing StartApp

-2. We now have our `update` function but we're not using it anywhere.
+We now have our `update` function but we're not using it anywhere.
 We could at this point start looking at Elm Signals and Mailboxes, at folding and mapping and merging, but let's not.
 Elm handily provides a wrapper around all of the necessary wiring required to have Actions routed around our application into the Update.
 This wrapper is called StartApp.

-Let's add it to our application.
+1. Let's add it to our application.
 Open a terminal window and do the following:

     ```bash
     # navigate to the web/elm folder where our Elm application lives